Magnus Okuonghae: Maidstone United

 On 20 February 2017, Okuonghae signed for National League club Maidstone United on a contract until the end of 2016–17.
 He debuted on 14 April 2017 in a 3–1 victory away to Wrexham and finished the season with five appearances.
 Okuonghae signed a new one-year contract with the club on 1 June 2017.

 He joined National League South club Welling United on 9 March 2018 on loan until the end of 2017–18.
 Okuonghae made his debut a day later, starting in a 1–0 away victory over East Thurrock United, before finishing the loan with 10 appearances.
 He was released by Maidstone at the end of the season.

 Dulwich Hamlet

 Okuonghae signed for National League South club Dulwich Hamlet on 23 July 2018.

 Return to Welling United

 On 26 June 2019, Welling United announced that Okuonghae had returned to the club, this time on permanent basis.
 However, one month later, on 25 July 2019, the club announced that Okuonghae had decided to retire from football with immediate effect.

 International career

 While playing for St Albans City, Okuonghae was selected for the semi-professional England National Game XI.
 He played in a friendly against Forest Green Rovers on 5 September 2006 to mark the official opening of their New Lawn stadium.
 England National Game XI lost the fixture 1–0, with Okuonghae scoring an own goal.

+Personal life

+After retiring from football, Okuonghae began working as a HR and Recruitment Consultant for Annapurna Recruitment.